 Thank you for visiting the Alachua County website.
 By clicking “Ok” you will be redirected to a non-County maintained website.
 Alachua County may not be responsible for the content at the site you are about to be linked to.

 The Kate Barnes Park offers access to Orange Lake via the Kate Barnes Boat Ramp.
-The park also offers a play& area, large pavilion and picnic areas.
+The park also offers a play area, a large pavilion, and picnic areas.
 Be sure to visit the Marjorie Kinnan Rawlings Historic State Park and its restored homestead, which is next door.

 Large alligators are abundant.